pybliometrics-dev/pybliometrics/docs/examples/ScopusSearch.rst

     >>> s = ScopusSearch('FIRSTAUTH ( kitchin  j.r. )', refresh=True)

-Currently class mostly serves to provide a list of EIDs which you can use for the `ScopusAbstract <../reference/scopus.ScopusAbstract>`_ class:
+Currently, the class mostly serves to provide a list of EIDs which you can use for the `ScopusAbstract <../reference/scopus.ScopusAbstract.html>`_ class:

 .. code-block:: python